How can I get PrEP?

 PrEP is available at no cost in British Columbia for those of us who are HIV-negative and may come into contact with HIV when we're having sex or sharing needles!
 PrEP is free for those of us who are Indigenous, whether or not we have status, and those of us who are refugees.

-In British Columbia, PrEP is provided by the BC Centre for Excellence in HIV/AIDS, and all the information here about getting PrEP comes from their website here.
+In British Columbia, PrEP is provided by the BC Centre for Excellence in HIV/AIDS.
+All the information here comes from their website.

 Here are the steps to get PrEP!